-The Department of Accounting prepares accounting majors with a practical and theoretical knowledge of accounting principles and practices for professional certifications and successful careers in independent and internal auditing, tax accounting, government accounting, management consulting and accounting information systems for both for-profit and not-for-profit businesses as well as pursuit of advanced studies in the fields of accounting and finance.
+The area of Accounting prepares accounting majors with a practical and theoretical knowledge of accounting principles and practices for professional certifications and successful careers in independent and internal auditing, tax accounting, government accounting, management consulting and accounting information systems for both for-profit and not-for-profit businesses as well as pursuit of advanced studies in the fields of accounting and finance.

-The mission of the Department of Accounting is to provide students with the necessary accounting skills to be successful managers and leaders and to prepare students for careers in accounting and related professions in a global environment.
-The vision of the Department of Accounting is to engage in innovative programs that provide students with technical and professional skills leading to successful careers in professional accounting and related careers.
+The mission of the Accounting program is to provide students with the necessary accounting skills to be successful managers and leaders and to prepare students for careers in accounting and related professions in a global environment.
+The vision of the Accounting program is to engage in innovative programs that provide students with technical and professional skills leading to successful careers in professional accounting and related careers.